 The life of Baptist churches has changed greatly since the 1850s, when HBC was formed.
 General levels of church-going have declined in Britain.
 Although Histon has increased in population as a village, HBC has a membership of half the number it had 100 years ago.
-Other church options have started, for example New Life, which has been worshipping in HBC on Sunday afternoons since 2005.
+Other church options have started, for example New Life, met for years in HBC on Sunday afternoons before moving to a school in Eddington.
 However, the vision that led to the initial foundation of HBC continues.
-With Ron Day's continued and consistent ministry, there is a committed congregation, reaching out to all ages.
+Ron Day's consistent ministry built up a committed congregation, reaching out to all ages.
 The worship area was extensively refurbished in 2010, with an extended rostrum area for leading worship, and comfortable chairs to replace most of the pews, making it more versatile.
-The premises are used every day by church groups and many other groups within the village.
+Although the use of the premises was interrupted by the pandemic in 2020-21, the church buildings are used virtually every day by church groups and many other groups within the village.
 International links continue, most recently with Freedom Church in Tirana, Albania.
-The HBC church services are marked by vibrant worship and preaching which seeks to draw people to Jesus Christ and enable them to live as disciples in the twenty-first century.
+The HBC church services have been marked by vibrant worship and preaching which seeks to draw people to Jesus Christ and enable them to live as disciples in the twenty-first century.
+During the pandemic services were online.
+We are now back worshipping in the building, with online links for those unable to come.